 More than that, there is also some freestyle skiing and snowboard events to check out here, like the Europa cup and SnowJam.

-Czech Republic takes the joint 14th spot with 1 entry in our top 100 best ski resorts in Europe.
+Czech Republic takes the joint 14th spot with 1 entry.
 Here is the Czech Republic resort that made the list.

 Skiing holiday in the Czech Republic?
 Maybe not the first country that comes to mind, but Špindlerův Mlýn might change that.